Inner Mongolian People's Party: Oyunbilig, General Secretary

 Oyunbilig, born in 1968 in Inner Mongolia, graduated from Beijing University in 1990 and worked for the Chinese Aerospace Department and as a business representative to Mongolia.
 He was actively involved in the 1989 Tiananmen Square Student Movement in Beijing.
 In 1995, he was granted political asylum in the U.S. and is currently living in Maryland.

 Membership

 The only criterion for membership is that the individual accept the Constitution and is willing to actively participate in all events.
 According to the Constitution, members are free to withdraw their membership should they wish to do so.

 Constitution

 The Constitution, passed at the first Congress, states the party's main goals as "to uphold the principles of democracy and peace in fighting to end the Chinese Communist Party's colonial rule in Inner Mongolia" and the "ultimate goal is to achieve the independence of Inner Mongolia."

-Flag symbolism

-The IMPP flag, as stipulated by their Constitution, has a blue background with images of a red fire (top), a golden sun (middle), and a white moon (bottom).
-The blue background signifies the "Eternal Blue Heaven" (Mongolian: Монх Хох Тэнггэр).
-The Mongols believe the spirit of the "Eternal Blue Heaven" is in all objects in the universe, especially in fire, sun and moon, which is why these three elements are represented on the flag.
-These same images can be found on the national flag of Mongolia.